What we don't licence

 Some licences are administered by other organisations or Council departments.
 Find out more about the different types of licences below:

-You do not need to obtain a licence or permit to busk in Kingston, although you will need permission should you wish to do so in Kingston Town Centre.
-You need to be aware of surroundings and not obstruct the highway or cause a noise nuisance.
+You do not need to obtain a licence or permit to busk in Kingston, however, you need to be aware of surroundings and not obstruct the highway or cause a noise nuisance.
 You may not use street furniture such as public seats, lampposts, planting and railings.
 The selling of any merchandise such as CDs and t-shirts is not permitted and would be an offence for which busker could be prosecuted.

 Charity street collections

 A permit is required by anyone collecting money for charitable purposes in a public place and it is an offence to hold a collection without one.
 This would include house-to-house collections.
 Permits are issued in London by the Police and you should apply online.

 Child performing licences

 A child may need a licence if they’re under school leaving age and taking part in films, plays, concerts or other public performances that the audience pays to see, or that take place on licensed premises or any sporting events or modelling assignments where the child is paid.

 Applications are to be passed to Achieving for Children